 Frontier Internet Packages

 Depending on where you live, Frontier can deliver DSL, cable, and fiber optic internet, although they don’t currently offer satellite services.
 Cable and fiber optic tend to be available primarily in cities and towns, while DSL coverage is far more widespread, as it runs along the phone lines.

 With a variety of packages, that can accommodate all types of data usage and the ability for some areas to get up to 1Gbps, Frontier is a solid choice for the most data-intensive tasks.

-If you’re a casual internet user, with one to three devices, Frontier’s Simply High-Speed Internet packages are reasonably-priced at just $25 per month.
-You’ll be able to enjoy download speeds of up to 15 Mbps, though for people living in a 0.5Mbps maximum speed area, streaming and online gaming can be almost impossible.
+If you’re a casual internet user, with one to three devices, Frontier’s Preferred Internet Internet package is reasonably-priced at $34.99 per month.
+You’ll be able to enjoy download speeds of up to 25 Mbps, though for people living in a 0.5Mbps maximum speed area, streaming and online gaming can be almost impossible.
 In circumstances where DSL and broadband are patchy, satellite services from another provider might be a better option.

 Frontier Fios Packages

 For homes with three or more occupants, the FiOs range of packages are more suitable.
 Fiber-optic services offer a jump in speed, from a minimum of 50 Mbps up to 500 Mbps and beyond.
 The least expensive option, FiOs 50/50, offers speeds of 50Mbps to unlimited devices for just $30 per month.
 This is ideal for families and roommates that are moderate internet users.
 If you have several competing demands on your broadband, such as working from home, streaming, and gaming, one of the higher-capacity FiOs packages are recommended.
 Also Note that all Frontier packages are offered without a data cap.

 Your Modem and Router